 Whether you’re in the local area and looking for a weekend RV getaway, or travelling in from afar to the Cariboo region—or perhaps just looking for an alternative to a hotel for an event—Chemo RV has a unit sure to fit your wants and needs.

-Chemo RV’s rental fleet is located at their 150 Mile House location.
-They have several trailers to choose from, and all can be viewed on Chemo’s website. aI would advise to book well in advance to ensure you get the unit you desire for the date(s) you require.
+Chemo RV no longer offers rentals, however they have several trailers to choose from for purchase, and all can be viewed on Chemo’s website.
 Also, good luck in choosing—as they are all extremely nice!